5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_and_Memory_Controller_(SSDT-SBUS-MCHC)/README.md

 Other things SMBus does can be found in the [**SMBus WIKI**](https://en.wikipedia.org/wiki/System_Management_Bus).

-In order for the System Management Bus to work probably on macOS, Device `SMBUS` (respectivley `SBUS`) needs to be present in IOReg.
-Additionaly, Memory Host Controller Device `MCHC` also needs to be present to wire it to the power management of the PCI bus.
+In order for the System Management Bus to work probably on macOS, Device `SMBUS` (respectively `SBUS`) needs to be present in IOReg.
+Additionally, Memory Host Controller Device `MCHC` also needs to be present to wire it to the power management of the PCI bus.
 So we need to verify the presence/absence of both to decide which SSDT(s) needs to be added.

 ## Instructions